-Within each year group, students follow a wide curriculum taught by subject specialists in Teaching and Learning areas.
-The Directors of Inclusion, Sixth Form, Performing Arts, Maths and ICT/Business and Subject Leads monitor and track continually the quality of provision and student progress.
+Within each year group, students follow a wide curriculum taught by subject specialists in each Teaching and Learning area.
+The Director and Subject Leads monitor and track continually the quality of provision and student progress.

 Class teachers

 When we plan support for a student, we think about the knowledge and skills their teachers and support staff will need.
 Training is planned to reflect expectations in the school plan which is reviewed annually by senior leaders, governors and staff.